MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 ## RiskCountriesExtraction

->This class extracts the risk countries, regions, islands, etc. from the RKI website and converting them into a list.
+>This class extracts the risk countries, regions, islands, etc. from the RKI website and converts them into a list.
- The distinction is made between current risk countries --getRedRiskCountries()-- and countries that were a risk country in the last 10 days but are not anymore --getOrangeRiskCountries()--.
+ The distinction is made between current risk countries *getRedRiskCountries()* and countries that were a risk country in the last 10 days but are not anymore *getOrangeRiskCountries()*.